-Greetings from The Shipping Tribune
+Greetings from The Shipping Tribune!!

 The 4th India Tanker Shipping & Trade Summit, the most awaited conference in India, is back.
 Earlier known as “India Maritime Summit- Emerging Opportunities in India's Seaborne Oil, Chemicals & Gas Tanker Trade” has become a common platform for all the stakeholders, be it a refinery, oil marketing companies, ship-owners, oil terminals, law firms or ship suppliers to discuss the topics of common interests.
 The first three editions of the conference, held in 2015, 2016 & 2017 were attended by several stalwarts of the industry from various shipping and maritime hubs of the world.
 This year the conference is going to be even bigger and better.

 Venue: Holiday Inn, Sakinaka, Andheri East, Mumbai

 Time: 08:45 – 17:30, followed by Networking Cocktail

 This time the conference is going to be even bigger and better.
 The conference presents a unique and unmissable opportunity for organizations to enhance their visibility and promote their brand to their global audience.
 Use our global reach to promote your brand.
 You can reach more than 100,000 industry professionals in various shipping hubs spread across the globe through our e Newsletter and other social media platforms.